FooSoft/homemaker/README.md

 ### Environment Variables ###

-Homemaker supports the expansion of environment variables for both command and link blocks.
+Homemaker supports the expansion of environment variables for both command and link blocks as well as for dependencies.
 This is a good way of avoiding having to hard code absolute paths into your configuration file.
 To reference an environment variable simply use `${ENVVAR}` or `$ENVVAR`, where `ENVVAR` is the variable name (notice the similarity to normal shell variable expansion).
 In addition to being able to reference all of the environment variables defined on your system, Homemaker defines a couple of extra ones for ease of use:

 *   `HM_CONFIG`